 5 financial tips for high school grads as they head to post-secondary

-The months before starting university may be the most fun of your life, full of graduation parties and summer celebrations.
-But those months are also a good time to take a good look at your finances and figure out what you'll need and how you'll make it happen.
-Money troubles are behind most dropouts, and the last thing you want is a lack of planning now to derail your plans for the future.
+The months before starting university may be the most fun of your life, but those months are also a good time to take a good look at your finances and figure out what you'll need and how you'll make it happen.
+Money troubles are the cause of many dropouts, and the last thing you want is a lack of planning now to derail your plans for the future.

 Set a budget